runnfla/RunFormula/README.md

 #### Integrating RunFormula into your project
 - Copy all files from the `RunFormula` directory (`runformula.pas` and all .inc files) to your project or a separate directory;
-- Add the `RunFormula` to the interface or implementation uses clause;
+- Add `RunFormula` to the uses clause of either the interface or implementation section;

 For example, like this:
 ```